 The following is a list of suggestions for enhancing classroom learning for students who are Deaf or hard of hearing.
 Guidelines listed in the "General Procedures" section may also be useful.

 - Make sure you have a Deaf student's attention before speaking.
 A light touch on the shoulder, a wave, or other visual signal will help.

 - Use visual aids to reinforce spoken presentations when possible.
 However, do not talk with your back to the class when writing on the blackboard.
-It destroys any chance of the student getting facial or speech reading cues.
+This removes any chance of the student getting facial or speech reading cues.

 - Make sure that your face is clearly visible at all times.
 Keep your hands away from your face and mouth while speaking.
 Sitting with your back to a window, gum chewing, cigarette smoking, pencil biting, and similar obstructions of the lips can interfere with effectiveness of communication.
 Facial hair that partially or completely obscures the lips will also impede communication with students with hearing disabilities.

 - Be flexible with your language.
 If a word is not understood, try another word rather than simply repeating yourself or saying it louder.